pfelilpe/DVMCP/README.md

    1+1 with addition
    ```

-5. Experiment with code injection to explore potential OS Injection vulnerabilities.
+5. Experiment with code injection to explore potential OS Injection vulnerabilities... 🕵️‍♂️

+6. You can find a safer implementation of this simpler MCP at `/safe/server.py`. 🔒

 ## Adding MCP to Your Python Project

-We recommend using `uv` to manage your Python projects.
+We recommend using `uv` to manage your Python projects. 🛠️

 If you haven't created a `uv`-managed project yet, initialize one: